Bridging Voting and Deliberation with Algorithms: Field Insights from vTaiwan and Kultur Komitee: Abstract

 \section{Abstract}

-Democratic processes increasingly aim to integrate large-scale voting with face-to-face deliberation, addressing the challenge of reconciling individual preferences with collective decision-making.
-This work introduces new methods that use algorithms and computational tools to bridge online voting with face-to-face deliberation, tested in two real-world scenarios: \textbf{Kultur Komitee 2024 (KK24)} and \textbf{vTaiwan}.
-These case studies highlight the practical applications and impacts of the proposed methods.
-We present three key contributions: (1) \textbf{Radial Clustering for Preference Based Subgroups}, which enables both in-depth and broad discussions in deliberative settings by computing homogeneous and heterogeneous group compositions with balanced and adjustable group sizes; (2) \textbf{Human-in-the-loop MES}, a practical method that enhances the Method of Equal Shares (MES) algorithm with real-time digital feedback.
-This builds algorithmic trust by giving participants full control over how much decision-making is delegated to the voting aggregation algorithm as compared to deliberation; and (3) the \textbf{ReadTheRoom} deliberation method, which uses opinion space mapping to identify agreement and divergence, along with spectrum-based preference visualisation to track opinion shifts during deliberation.
-This approach enhances transparency by clarifying collective sentiment and fosters collaboration by encouraging participants to engage constructively with differing perspectives.
-By introducing these actionable frameworks, this research extends in-person deliberation with scalable digital methods that address the complexities of modern decision-making in participatory processes.
+Democratic processes increasingly integrate large-scale voting with face-to-face deliberation to reconcile individual preferences with collective decision-making.
+This work introduces algorithmic methods to bridge online voting with face-to-face deliberation, tested in two real-world scenarios: Kultur Komitee 2024 (KK24) and vTaiwan.
+We present three key contributions: (1) Preference-based Clustering for Deliberation (PCD), enabling both focused and broad discussions by computing balanced homogeneous and heterogeneous groups; (2) Human-in-the-loop MES, enhancing the Method of Equal Shares algorithm with real-time feedback, giving participants control over algorithmic decision-making; and (3) the ReadTheRoom method, using opinion mapping to identify agreement and divergence while tracking opinion shifts during deliberation.
+These actionable frameworks extend in-person deliberation with scalable digital methods that address the complexities of modern participatory decision-making. \footnote{© The definitive Version of Record was published in:\\ \textit{Proceedings of the 2025 ACM Conference on Fairness, Accountability, and Transparency (FAccT '25), June 23–26, 2025, Athens, Greece.}\\ DOI: \url{https://doi.org/10.1145/3715275.3732205} }

 \ccsdesc[500]{Human-centered computing~Social computing theory, methods, and systems} \ccsdesc[300]{Computing methodologies~Voting methods} \ccsdesc[300]{Information systems~Collaborative and social computing systems and tools} \ccsdesc[200]{Human-centered computing~Interaction design}